 API coverage isn’t complete without a comprehensive earnings report.
 Check out these APIs for the most up-to-date information on earnings.

 While Earningscalendar.net is not excessively intricate, it ranks as our “best for earnings” API due to its good coverage and extremely affordable and transparent price.
 In this case, simplicity, affordability and transparency do prevail.
 Its earnings dates are indexed from multiple sources to ensure data quality.
-The Premium API cost $50 per month.
+The Premium API cost for Earningscalendar.net is $50 per month.